QC20/Python-Calendars/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Acknowledgments
+- The calendar module from the Python standard library is used to generate the calendar.
+- The Tkinter library provides the GUI framework for the widget.